 Billy found a story about the Castle on a Facebook page called “For the Love of Old Homes.”

 Just before finding the Castle, Brandon had graduated from the Le Notre Culinary Institute after completing the French Patisserie program.
 His love of baking and creating wonderful food has been a major part of our success.

-Before culinary school, Brandon was a flight attendant and enjoyed traveling around the country.
-His education was in Urban Studies.
+Before culinary school, Brandon worked in the airline industry and enjoyed traveling around the world.
+His education was in Urban Planning.
 Brandon enjoys all things culinary, as well as travel, history, and architecture.

 Billy has a background in finance, insurance, and education.
 He was working at the University of Texas in the Houston Medical Center before moving to La Crosse.
 Billy’s main job is to learn how to properly care for a Grand 19th Century home.
 Painting and maintenance is a never-ending job.
 What fun!